And/or trade-off in artificial neurons: impact on adversarial robustness: Experimental results

-The factors $hysp(i)$ and $sat(i)$ represent hyper-occurrence and saturation of neuron i, and the sum is carried out over all neurons.
-The term $abs(grad(i))$ represents the absolute value of the gradient obtained from the classification loss accumulated at neuron i.
-Multiplying the hysp/sat term by this factor translates to giving a higher weight to neurons which play a more important role in classification.
-Without this term, the loss2 could be dominated by neurons that do not participate in the signals used for classification.
+$hypersat_i$ represents the hyper-saturation of neuron i, and the sum is carried out over all neurons.
+The term $partf_i$ represents the participation factor of neuron i.
+Multiplying $hypersat_i$ by this coefficient translates to giving a higher weight to neurons which play a more important role in classification.
+Without this term, loss2 could be dominated by neurons that do not participate in the signals used for classification.

-\if\afhead1 {weight concentration} \fi Intuitively, it is easy for a neuron to obtain high NCF values (which are an indication of an AND nature of the neuron) if the L1 norm of the neuron's weight vector is ``concentrated'' in a restricted number of neurons, i.e. if there are only a few inputs associated to high absolute weights (being the weights associated to the other inputs close to 0).
-To foster an increase in weight concentration, the gradient is multiplied by the weight absolute value, so that larger weights will experience larger changes and in the long run weight absolute values will tend to diverge.
+\if\afhead1 {\parok{neuron precision by layer}} \fi The prevalence of AND-like neurons is expected to be higher in the initial layers of a neural network due to the need for a strong foundation in constructing a reliable structure.
+This design intuition suggests that the lower layers should possess a higher proportion of AND-like neurons, gradually decreasing in subsequent layers.
+By implementing this requirement, the network can maintain stability and ensure that the upper layers can be relatively weaker without jeopardizing the overall integrity of the construction.

-\if\afhead1 {tests, results, samples} \fi The trained networks have been tested against the FGSM attack \citep{Szegedy2013} and against the PGD attack \citep{Kurakin2016}, with different epsilon values: 0.05, ...
+\if\afhead1 {\pardr{tests, results, samples}} \fi The trained networks have been tested against FGSM and PGD attacks \citep{Kurakin16}, with different epsilon values: 0.05, ...
 0.30.
-The experimental results (Fig.~\ref{accureps}) hint that the proposed method is effective in reducing the vulnerability of neural networks to adversarial perturbations.
+The experimental results (table.~\ref{accurt}) hint that the proposed method is effective in reducing the vulnerability of neural networks to adversarial perturbations.
 Fig.~\ref{samples} shows examples of digits correctly and incorrectly classified under FSGM and PGD attacks.
 The perturbations needed to cause incorrect classification are more ``semantic'', i.e. they are more aligned with human perception.

-\if\afhead1 {features} \fi Fig.~\ref{features} shows examples of first layer features generated during training, each labelled with the corresponding hysp/sat value ((hysp+sat)/2).
-Features with higher hysp/sat values are characterised by neater low-level visual building blocks (positive and negative edges), while features with lower hysp/sat values are more disorganised.
-The presence of two loss functions forces the network to use features with higher hysp/sat values in all layers, whereas standard stochastic gradient descent would essentially only recruit features characterised by lower hysp/sat values.
+Fig.~\ref{zistograms} shows histograms of $nics$ of typical neurons for each layer.
+Neurons supplied with EDS have bimodal histograms, while neurons supplied with SDS show a tendency towards a normal distribution.